eosnetworkfoundation/evm-public-docs/msig_contract_deployment/msig_erc20_account_creation.md

 # Multi-sig account creation of evm accounts for EOS-ERC20 token bridge

 ## Overview
 EOS-EVM will soon support trustless token bridge between tokens on native EOS (for example: USDT on EOS) and ERC-20 compatible tokens on EOS-EVM. (contract implementation can be found in https://github.com/eosnetworkfoundation/evm-bridge-contracts).
-We need to create the account ```eosio.erc2o``` and ```eosio.evmin``` within this paragraph.
+We need to create the account `eosio.erc2o` and `eosio.evmin`.

 ### account eosio.erc2o